rancher/docs/content/rancher/v2.x/en/concepts/workloads/_index.md

 ### Workloads

 _Workloads_ are objects that set deployment rules for pods.
 Based on these rules, Kubernetes performs the deployment and updates the workload with the current state of the application.
-Workloads lets you define the rules for application scheduling, scaling, and upgrade.
+Workloads let you define the rules for application scheduling, scaling, and upgrade.

 #### Workload Types